-- (iv) to assess whether proposed conduct will diminish the heritage significance of a place or object, or damage an Aboriginal place or object. - Note 1 If a form is approved under s 119 for an application, the form must be used - Note 2 A fee may be determined under s 120 for this provision. - Note 3 Interested person-see s 13. - (4) If the council gives a person restricted information the council must, at the same time, give the person a written explanation about the operation of this part.
+- (iv) to assess whether proposed conduct will diminish the heritage significance of a place or object, or damage an Aboriginal place or object. - If a form is approved under s 119 for an application, the form must be Note 1 - Note 2 A fee may be determined under s 120 for this provision. - Interested person-see s 13.
+Note 3 - (4) If the council gives a person restricted information the council must, at the same time, give the person a written explanation about the operation of this part.